inab/rd-connect-user-management/README-API.md

 	* `POST /users/:user_id/groups`: It adds the user to the groups / roles mentioned in the input array.

 	* `DELETE /users/:user_id/groups`: It removes the user from the groups / roles mentioned in the input array.

+	* `GET /users/:user_id/documents`: It lists the documents (for instance, the user agreement) for this user.
+It follows [documentValidation.json](libs/RDConnect/documentValidation.json) JSON schema.

+	* `GET /users/:user_id/documents/:document_name`: It gets the contents of an specific document for this user.

+	* `PUT /users/:user_id/documents/:document_name`: It replaces the contents of an specific document for this user.

+	* `REMOVE /users/:user_id/documents/:document_name`: It removes an specific document for this user.

+	* `GET /users/:user_id/documents/:document_name/metadata`: It gets the metadata of an specific document for this user.
+It follows [documentValidation.json](libs/RDConnect/documentValidation.json) JSON schema.

+	* `POST /users/:user_id/documents/:document_name/metadata`: A document following [documentValidation.json](libs/RDConnect/documentValidation.json) JSON schema is used to modify the metadata of the document.

 * `GET /organizationalUnits`: It returns the list of registered organizational units.

 	* `PUT /organizationalUnits`: It creates a new organizational unit.
 The input must be a JSON document following [organizationalUnitValidation.json](libs/RDConnect/organizationalUnitValidation.json) JSON schema.

 	* `GET /organizationalUnits/:ou_id`: It returns the organizational unit which matches the record, or 404 if not found.
+It follows [organizationalUnitValidation.json](libs/RDConnect/organizationalUnitValidation.json) JSON schema.

 	* `POST /organizationalUnits/:ou_id`: It modifies an existing organizational unit.
 The input must be a JSON document following [organizationalUnitValidation.json](libs/RDConnect/organizationalUnitValidation.json) JSON schema (but not enforcing the existence of all the keys).
 Those keys whose value is `null` will be removed.